 Synoptic assessment combines teaching and learning on two or more modules into a single assessment.
-In level 4 the Study Skills and Employability helps to develop skills which are then practiced and assessed in other modules - for example team working is taught in the skills module and then assessed in the Strategic Planning for Tourism and Strategic Planning for Tourism and Events modules.
+In level 4 the Study Skills and Employability helps to develop skills which are then practiced and assessed in other modules - for example team working is taught in the skills module and then assessed in the Strategic Planning for Tourism module.
 Essay writing is taught in skills and assessed in Understanding Tourism.
 A skills audit is developed at the start of the course to enable you to reflect upon your learning and to develop learning objectives for each year.